msaad732/ecolearn-backend/README.md

-Got it ✅ — your README should match **your actual project** (FastAPI backend + static PWA frontend with quiz, chat, carbon, recycle, share, leaderboard).

-Here’s a cleaned-up and updated version of your README:

----

 # EcoLearn AI 🌍

 An AI-powered educational platform for kids and students to learn about **sustainability, recycling, and climate change** in a fun and interactive way.